NYULibraries/mediacommons-vm/README.md

 4. I can't get the machine to start.
 "An action 'up' was attempted on the machine 'mediacommons', but another process is already executing an action on the machine."

- - This is not error realted to MediaCommons VM.
+ - This is not error related to MediaCommons VM.
 The problem is with the host machine.
 You need to find the process pid and kill it.

 ```bash
 $ ps aux | grep vagrant # (or `ps aux | grep ruby`)